VishalS99/Book-Keepers/README.md

-# spidertask-bookapp
+# Book Keepers
+* Created a social media application for book lovers.
+A reader can add a book in their library, add to their wishlist, and can view others in the platform.
-Install the following npm packages :
+## Install the following npm packages :
 * express
 * mongoose
 * passport